snabbco/snabb/src/lib/README.poptrie.md

 * `direct_pointing` - *Optional*.
 Boolean that governs whether to use the *direct pointing* optimization.
 Default is `false`.
+* `s` - *Optional*.
+Bits to use for the *direct pointing* optimization.
+  Default is 18.
+Note that the direct map array will be 2×2ˢ bytes in size.
 * `leaves` - *Optional*.
 An array of leaves.
 When *leaves* is supplied *nodes* must be supplied as well.
 * `nodes` - *Optional*.
 An array of nodes.
 When *nodes* is supplied *leaves*